seyiadel/seyiadel/README.md

-- 👋 Hi, I’m seyiadel, an homosapien on earth with delighted interest on how systems works with a
-- sprinkle of curiosity on how the human mind works.
+- 👋 Hi, I’m seyiadel, an homosapien on earth with delighted interest on how systems works and sprinkle of curiosity on how the human mind works.
 I guess that is called psychology right?
 - I'm open to using my intellect to construct backend logics for your product with or without bending the constraints.
 -  Ohh my bad!
 I mean rules..
 - 👀 I’m interested in web & software development